 Kinder Travel Guide is based in Cork, Ireland so Ireland is our speciality!
 It’s a fantastic, unique, family friendly destination and it won’t disappoint

-Ireland is a fantastic family destination due to the abundance of outdoor activities, fantastic cuisine, culture and stunning scenery.
+Ireland offers an abundance of outdoor activities, fantastic cuisine, culture and stunning scenery.
 There are loads of family friendly hotels and you will find changing facilities and high chairs in most restaurants and department stores.
 There are plenty of activities for toddlers and kids such as pet farms, play grounds, parks, zoos and indoor play areas to cater to kids on rainy days.

 Irish people are very warm and friendly and children are welcome everywhere you go.
 The country is small but diverse and it is vital to plan your trip well, particularly when travelling with babies and toddlers, to ensure that you get the most from your visit.